briangwaltney/paren-hint.nvim/README.md

             -- show the ghost text when the opening paren is on the same line as the close paren show_same_line_opening = false,

+            -- style of the ghost text using highlight group -- :Telescope highlights to see the available highlight groups if you have telescope installed highlight = "Comment",
         })
     end,
 },